Nothing beats the taste of a fresh, vine ripened heirloom tomato grown in your own garden.

 To find tomato hornworms, simply follow your eyes to the chewed foliage.
 Then, look for their scat on the leaves.
 To control them, use garden quality diatomaceous earth as a dusting powder, hand pick them, or use bacillus thuringiensis as a spray for control.
 Although these are all organic remedies, please use safety gear when applying any pesticide.

 Blossom end rot is a tomato disease usually caused by a calcium deficiency in the soil, although it is sometimes brought on by drought, high salt levels, excess nitrogen or uneven soil moisture.
 It is identified by a brown mushy spot on the butt end of the tomato.
-Prevent blossom end rot by keeping soil evenly moist and by spraying plants with kelp as a foliar treatment.
-Adding calcium to the soil at planting time usually prevents the problem from occurring.
+Prevent blossom end rot by keeping soil evenly moist and by spraying plants with kelp extract or liquid calcium as a foliar treatment.

 Cross-pollination between modern tomato varieties seldom occurs, except in potato leaf varieties which should be separated by the length of the garden.
 Do not save seeds from double fruits or from the first fruits of large varieties.
 Pick at least one ripe fruit from each of several plants.
 Squeeze seeds and juice into a strainer and wash, spread on a paper plate and dry.